imaik129/imaik129/README.md

 <p> <a>The Flyer App</a> <p>

-  -Event posting website used by close to 40% of university using React Native.
+  - Event posting website used by close to 40% of university using React Native.

 <p> <a>Kasamo</a> <p>
   - A financial education platform using Flutter, tailwind, mySQl.

 <p> <a>Spirofy: Spotify Playlist Visualizer  🎵</a> <p>